What Is a Fair Settlement Offer for a Rear-End Accident Case in Maryland?

 Below are examples of recent settlements and verdicts in rear-end accident cases involving what we would classify as Level 1 injuries.

-Neck sprain, shoulder sprain, treatment limited to physical therapy and pain medication, not lost wages.
+$17,500 (Anne Arundel 2019): Neck sprain, shoulder sprain, treatment limited to physical therapy and pain medication, no lost wages.

 What Is Fair Settlement Value for a Rear-End Accident with Level 2 Injuries?